 And the resulting repeated application of drugs over time can lead to the Candida Albicans becoming drug-resistant, making future drug therapy even more ineffective.
 Plus, for many sufferers, these drugs can have some nasty side effects such as nausea, rashes, diarrhea, stomach pain, itching, swelling, headaches, vomiting, etc.

-So people are increasingly discovering the benefits of natural home remedies for thier yeast infections…
+So people are increasingly discovering the benefits of natural home remedies for their yeast infections…

 Home Remedies For Yeast Infections

 The critical element with yeast infection home remedies is that they should not only help to eliminate the Candida fungus causing the symptoms, but also address the underlying causes, especially by ‘re-balancing’ the body’s internal environment.

 And the first step is to get a professional diagnosis from your physician.
 Before you even begin to implement any home remedies for Candida, you have to get confirmation that you do, indeed, have Candida / yeast infection and that your symptoms — chronic itching, redness, swelling, inflammation, painful urination, cottage-cheese-like discharge, painful intercourse — to name but a few — aren’t signs of some other problem you may have.
 More symptoms…